 Applications Open for Trainings: “Decentralisation and Citizen Participation” &“Public Finance Management”

 The NHC is now accepting applications for fourth and fifth Matra Rule of Law Training Programmes of 2019: “Decentralisation and Citizen Participation” and “Public Finance Management”, both to be held 19 – 28 June 2019.
-The deadline for submitting the application for the Decentralisation and Citizen Participation training is 14 April, 2019 and for the Public Finance Management training is 21 April, 2019.
+The deadline for submitting the application for the Decentralisation and Citizen Participation training and for the Public Finance Management training is 21 April, 2019.

 The training on Decentralization and Citizen Participation is intended for senior civil servants and policy makers at national Ministries or sub-national governments in charge of the development, implementation and enforcement of decentralisation policy and participatory local governance in their respective countries.